-- " Is recommended to be a senior member of staff from the school's leadership team.
-The DSL must have the status and authority within the school to carry out the duties of the post, including committing resources and supporting and directing other staff. - " Takes lead responsibility for safeguarding and child protection in the school, the overall responsibility of which cannot be delegated.
-However, the day-to-day activities of the DSL may be delegated to appropriately trained deputies. - " Is appropriately trained, receives Level 3 DSL refresher training at two-yearly intervals and further training regularly (through attendance at the GEMS Designated Safeguarding Lead Forums) and updates their knowledge and skills to keep up with any developments relevant to their role. - " Acts as a source of support and expertise to the school community. - " Encourages a culture of listening to children and taking account of their wishes and feelings. - " Is alert to the specific needs of children in need, including those with special educational needs or other vulnerabilities.
+- " Is a senior member of staff from the school's leadership team and therefore has the status and authority within the school to carry out the duties of the post, including committing resources and supporting and directing other staff. - " Takes lead responsibility for safeguarding and child protection in the school, which will not be delegated.
+The activities of the DSL may be delegated to appropriately trained deputies in their absence. - " Is appropriately trained, receives refresher training at two-yearly intervals and regularly (through attendance at the GEMS Designated Safeguarding Lead Forums) updates their knowledge and skills to keep up with any developments relevant to their role. - " Acts as a source of support and expertise to the school community. - " Encourages a culture of listening to students and taking account of their wishes and feelings. - " Is alert to the specific needs of students in need, including those with special educational needs or other vulnerabilities. - " Has a working knowledge of relevant local law, education inspection process, and interagency support.

-- " Has a working knowledge of relevant local law, education inspection process, and interagency support. - " Keeps detailed records of all safeguarding concerns using the Guard platform, ensuring that such records are stored securely. - " Refers cases of suspected abuse to the local child protection agency or the Police as appropriate and seeks advice and guidance from the relevant Senior Manager Safeguarding, prior to any external referral. - " Attends and/or contributes to any external child protection meetings and chairs regular school Safeguarding Committee meetings. - " Co-ordinates the school's contribution to any meetings with external agencies, attending and actively participating in all relevant discussions - " Develops effective links with relevant statutory and voluntary agencies. - " Ensures that all staff sign to indicate that they have read and understood the GEMS Education Safeguarding Policy: POLCSG001V2 and Safer Working Practice guidance. - " Has a working knowledge of relevant national safeguarding guidance. - " Ensures that the school safeguarding and child protection procedures are regularly reviewed, in collaboration with the whole school community of children, parents, staff, volunteers and LAB Governors. - " Liaises with, the Principal/CEO and relevant Senior Manager Safeguarding for any Child Protection issues. - " Keeps a record of staff attendance at school-based Safeguarding/Child Protection training, which is signed by individual staff members. - " Makes the Safeguarding and Child Protection policy available publicly for staff, e.g., on the central area, school's website or by other means. - " Ensures parents are aware of the school's role in safeguarding and that referrals about suspected abuse and neglect may be made (see Appendix A.) In addition, the GEMS Safeguarding and Child Protection policy commitment statement signed by the GEMS Education CEO, should be freely available as a link or PDF document on the school website for easy access for parents.
-This is updated by the Central safeguarding team annually. - " Ensures that the Principal/CEO is aware of the DSL responsibility under relevant law and GEMS expectations and keeps them informed of any relevant safeguarding and child protection issues.
+- " Refers cases of suspected abuse to the local Child Protection Services or the Police as appropriate. - " Attends and/or contributes to any external child protection meetings and chairs regular school Safeguarding Committee meetings. - " Co-ordinates the school's contribution to any meetings with external agencies, attending and actively participating in all relevant discussions - " Develops effective links with relevant statutory and voluntary agencies. - " Ensures that all staff sign to indicate that they have read and understood the GEMS Education Safeguarding Policy: POLCSG001V1 and Safer Working Practice guidance (Code of Conduct). - " Has a working knowledge of relevant national safeguarding guidance. - Ensures that the Safeguarding and Child Protection policy and procedures are regularly reviewed and updated annually, in collaboration with the whole school community of students, parents, staff, volunteers and LAB Governors. - " Liaises with, and keeps informed, the Principal/CEO (where the DSL role is not carried out by the Principal/CEO), GEMS Vice President - Safeguarding and Child Protection for any Child Protection issues. - " Keeps a record of staff attendance at school-based Safeguarding/Child Protection training, which is signed by individual staff members. - " Makes the Safeguarding and Child Protection policy available publicly for staff, e.g. on the central area, school's website or by other means. - Ensures parents are aware of the school's role in safeguarding and that referrals about suspected abuse and neglect may be made (see Appendix A.) In addition, the GEMS Safeguarding and Child Protection statement signed by the GEMS Education Group CEO, should be freely available as a link or PDF document on the school website for easy access for parents and is annually updated. - Ensures that the Principal/CEO is aware of the DSL responsibility under relevant law and GEMS expectations and keeps them informed of any relevant safeguarding and child protection issues.